while-true-do/ansible-role-monit/README.md

 # You can also use multiple options.
 wtd_monit_webserver_allows: ["@wheel"]
 # Write the pam config for monit webserver
-# FIXME: A valid while-true-do.pam role might be an idea
+# FIXME: A valid while_true_do.pam role might be an idea
 wtd_monit_webserver_pam: True

 # Preconfigure some default checks